gotgenes/amplify-localdb-demo/README.md

 Authentication is provided through Amazon Cognito User Pool.
 (See ["Added a GraphQL API"](#added-a-graphql-api) below.)

-This project also [defines a Lambda function](amplify/backend/function/addMessage/src/index.js) `newMessage` that, when invoked, should create a new item in the `Messages` table.
+This project also [defines a Lambda function](amplify/backend/function/addMessage/src/index.js) `addMessage` that, when invoked, should create a new item in the `Messages` table.
-At the moment, invoking this function when deployed to AWS will have the intended effect.
-When invoking this function locally using `amplify mock`, however, the function will time out, unable to connect to the DynamoDB Local instance.
+Locally, `addMessage` will put the message in the `Messages` table in the mocked DynamoDB.
+This was set up through the use of a [`.env` file](amplify/backend/function/addMessage/.env).
+The [amplify documentation on `amplify mock`](https://docs.amplify.aws/cli/usage/mock#function-mock-environment-variables) provides instructions for the values that should be defined in this `.env` file.

 ## How this repo was created